SotirisKot/Content-Aware-Node2Vec/README.md

-# thesis
+# Project
-Code for my thesis in the Athens University of Economics and Business
+Code for a project in Athens University of Economics and Business